 What you can do if your portfolio is too aggressive

-Investors who find their portfolio is too aggressive have potential fixes for this issue that range from the simple one-time moves to an overhaul of your financial plan with a financial adviser.
+Investors who find their portfolio is too aggressive have potential fixes for this issue that range from simple one-time moves to an overhaul of your financial plan with a financial advisor.

 The first step is to take down the risk in your portfolio by moving some exposure in stock funds (or even riskier options) into bond funds or even cash, depending on when you need the money.